Catapush/catapush-ios-sdk-example/README.md

 2. cd catapush-ios-sdk-example
 3. pod install
 4. open catapush-ios-sdk-example.xcworkspace
-5. Get your App Key from [Catapush Dashboard](http://www.catapush.com) and insert it together with a couple of credentials of your choice into your application delegate application:didFinishLaunchingWithOption:
+5. Get your App Key from [Catapush Dashboard](http://www.catapush.com) and insert it together with a couple of credentials of your choice into your application delegate:
 ```ruby
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {

   [Catapush setAppKey:@"YOUR_APP_KEY"];

   [Catapush startWithIdentifier: @"test" andPassword:@"test"];